michaelboth/Takyon/examples/throughput/README.txt

 Show the max sustained throughput of a Takyon provider; supports both one-sided and two-sided.
   To see the usage and options, run with -h

+NOTE: This example is designed to handle all providers and most of the provider's options.
+      If the goal is to test a single provider to use as a baseline for a new app (e.g. RDMA RoCEv2 packet processing) then copy this example and strip out the features not needed to significantly reduce the code size.

 Files
   - main_inter_processor.c  Start the throughput() function as a single process